telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 ## Events

-__ExcelCellFormating__ event:
+The __ExcelCellFormating__ event:

-It gives an access to a single cell’s  __SingleStyleElement__ that allows you to make additional formatting (adding border, setting alignment, text font, colors, changing cell value, etc.) for every excel cell related to the exported RadGridView:
+It gives you access to a single cell’s  __SingleStyleElement__ that allows you to make additional formatting (adding border, setting alignment, text font, colors, changing cell value, etc.) for every excel cell related to the exported **RadGridView**:

 #### Handling the ExcelCellFormatting event